IharSha/coin_catcher/README.md

 The goal of the game to catch as much coins as possible.

-The game is written in Python with the help of Arcade library.
+The game is written in Python to learn how Arcade library works.

 Have fun! ♥️